 Here we present ‘7 Steps to End Contract Gridlock’ based on those who have been there and changed their processes.

 Step 1.
 Take a step back: (Or recognize your contract problem)

-Lucy Endel Bassli, Assistant General Counsel, Legal Operations and Contracting at Microsoft, in a must-read paper on contracting for today’s lawyers, advises in-house teams to take stock of who is doing the legal work– reviewing, editing and negotiating contracts.
+Lucy Endel Bassli, former Assistant General Counsel at Microsoft (now chief legal strategist at LawGeex) in a must-read paper on contracting for today’s lawyers, advises in-house teams to take stock of who is doing the legal work– reviewing, editing and negotiating contracts.
 This was the start of a major overhaul of contract review and approval times.
 Bassli advises “Someone needs to track how many contracts are done and how long they take.”

 Microsoft began by asking the right questions.
 This simple starting point leads to honest discussions.
 Nancy Brooks, vice president and deputy general counsel at Discover Financial Services began her change program asking the simple question: “Is someone doing legal work outside the law department?”
 That simple question prompted Brooks to begin a two-year transformation of the company’s contract management processes, creating productivity improvements of 20 percent on a volume of 6,000 contracts in its first year of implementation.

 There may be high value, low volume contracts (think IPOs or big deals) which will rightly need manpower and lawyers to pour over them.
 However, in an age of automation, reviewing and approving everyday low-value contracts is not something lawyers need to waste expertise on (the top five most popular contracts run through LawGeex’s review automation each day are NDAs, service agreements, SaaS agreements, software Licenses and Purchase Order Contracts).
 In the words of one in-house counsel we spoke to, low value high volume contract approvals are “mice” and “rats” they want to get off their plates.
 This is allowing their team to focus on more strategic work.